 How we built this analysis—and what we looked for

 We combined factory walk-throughs in Greater Jakarta with structured interviews of Indonesian and regional OEM leaders in design, quality, and procurement.
-We reviewed EAG Laboratories’ published chemical compatibility materials, examined in detail anonymized failure and warranty data, and compared supplier resin certifications against as claimed by defects.
-We cross-checked engineering stories with lab evidence FTIR spectra, SEM images, and tensile curves—seeking causal alignment between chemistry, process stress, and — commentary speculatively tied to failure modes.
+We reviewed EAG Laboratories’ published chemical compatibility materials, analyzed anonymized failure and warranty data, and compared supplier resin certifications against as claimed by defects.
+We cross-checked engineering narratives with lab evidence FTIR spectra, SEM images, and tensile curves—seeking causal alignment between chemistry, process stress, and — commentary speculatively tied to failure modes.

 FAQ for the five-minute hallway decision